-The weather outlook bulletins for three months (January, February and March) and the weather maps issued by the Thai Meteorological Department (TMD) were used to verify weather conditions in the LMB.
+The weather outlook bulletins for three months (February, March and April) and the weather maps issued by the Thai Meteorological Department (TMD) were used to verify weather conditions in the LMB.

-Since the end of January 2022, the warm weather has come because the influentially high-pressure air mass areas prevail over the LMB with gradually decreasing water levels in both mainstream and tributaries.
+Since the end of February 2022, the warm weather has come because the influentially high-pressure air mass areas prevail over the LMB with gradually decreasing water levels in both mainstream and tributaries.
 The data from the TMD predict that low pressure of air-mass will bring warm and wet weather condition in the upper part and lower part of LMB.
-From February to April, it is the period of summer when the high-pressure air mass areas prevailing over Thailand is weaken over the Mekong region.
+From March to April, it is the period of summer when the high-pressure air mass areas prevailing over Thailand is weaken over the Mekong region.

-Figure 1 presents the weather map of 20 February 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area in the northern part of Thailand, Lao PDR and some parts of Cambodia and middle part of Viet Nam, which could attract some rain for the next few days over those areas.
+Figure 1 presents the weather map of 28 February 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area in the northern part of Lao PDR and the 3S area in Cambodia and middle part of Viet Nam, which will attract rain for the next few days over those areas.